On the influence of reference sample properties on magnetic force microscopy calibrations: MFM Tip Calibration

 Exploiting these techniques, a recent study achieved a reference sample-independent determination of the tip stray field distribution by scanning an MFM tip over a single NV center embedded within a diamond solid immersion lens used as a quantum magnetic field sensor with quasi-atomic resolution \cite{Sakar2021a}.
 The MFM tip used in this investigation was a low-moment type (MFM\_LM, TipsNano), coated with 20\,nm CoCr and having a nominal tip radius of 30\,nm.
 The distance between the tip apex and the NV center was 80\,nm, while the measurement step size was set to 100\,nm.
 The collected data points were here fitted using a pseudo-pole tip model as described in Ref. \onlinecite{Haeberle2012}.
 Note, that in Ref. \onlinecite{Sakar2021a}, the fitting involved a Voigt function.
-The resulting NV measured \( B_z^{\text{NV}} \) distribution is illustrated by the red curve in Fig.~\ref{fig:forward_sim}f.
+The resulting NV measured \( B_z^{\text{NV}} \) distribution is illustrated by the red curve in Fig.~\ref{fig:ttf_nv_mfm}.

 The same MFM tip was subsequently characterized by a quantitative magnetic force microscopy (qMFM) calibration procedure at the same lift height of 80\,nm, employing a CoPt multilayer stack and the deconvolution process outlined in Eq.~\ref{eq:alpha_1}.
-This analysis yielded a reconstructed tip transfer function \( B_z^{\text{qMFM}} \), represented by the black curve in Fig.~\ref{fig:forward_sim}f.
+This analysis yielded a reconstructed tip transfer function \( B_z^{\text{qMFM}} \), represented by the black curve in Fig.~\ref{fig:ttf_nv_mfm}.

+As introduced in Section \ref{sec:mfm_cal-theory}, it is essential to verify that no tip-sample interaction has altered the qMFM calibration.
+This verification was achieved by conducting repeated measurements with different tips in a NV $\rightarrow$ MFM $\rightarrow$ NV $\rightarrow$ MFM sequence, which yielded consistent results, indicating that no tip damage occurred.
+More information can be found in the supplementary materials of [\onlinecite{Sakar2021a}].
+Fig.~\ref{fig:ttf_nv_mfm} presents one measurement from the verified series.

-The first notable observation in Fig.~\ref{fig:forward_sim}f is the significant discrepancy between \( B_z^{\text{NV}} \) and \( B_z^{\text{qMFM}} \) regarding both amplitude and width of the stray field peak.
-This difference translates into a distinct divergence in their respective Fourier spectra, as depicted in Fig.~\ref{fig:spectral_densities}a.
+The first notable observation in Fig.~\ref{fig:ttf_nv_mfm} is the significant discrepancy between \( B_z^{\text{NV}} \) and \( B_z^{\text{qMFM}} \) regarding both amplitude and width of the stray field peak.
+This difference translates into a distinct divergence in their respective Fourier spectra.
 Specifically, the \( B_z^{\text{qMFM}} \) distribution is devoid of the low-frequency components that are predominant in determining the peak width.

 From the tip stray field distribution, the instrument calibration function (ICF) can be derived as discussed in Eq.~\ref{eq:phase_shift_intro}.
 Once the ICF is determined, the effective magnetic surface charge density \( \sigma_{\text{eff}}^{\text{sample}} \) of any SUT can be calculated from the MFM-measured phase shift data \( \Delta \phi^{\text{SUT}} \) through deconvolution.
 This process again requires regularization, executed as outlined in Eq.~\ref{eq:alpha_1}, using an inverse Wiener filter with a regularization parameter $ \alpha_2 $: